Daniela J. Palombo

-I investigate cognitive and neural factors associated with how we form and retain autobiographical memories and how this may differ across individuals.
-I also examine how autobiographical memory influences non-mnemonic functions, with a primary focus on future imagination and decision making.
-My research approach is multi-faceted; I explore these topics in healthy individuals as well as in neuropsychological (e.g., amnesia) and psychiatric populations (e.g., post-traumatic stress disorder).
-I also use neuroimaging methods, including MRI and fMRI.
+Dr. Daniela Palombo (she/her/hers) investigates cognitive and neural factors associated with how we form and retain autobiographical memories and how this may differ across individuals.
+She also examines how autobiographical memory influences non-mnemonic functions, with a primary focus on future imagination and decision making.
+Her research approach is multi-faceted; She explores these topics in healthy individuals as well as in neuropsychological (e.g., amnesia) and psychiatric populations (e.g., post-traumatic stress disorder).
+She also uses neuroimaging methods, including MRI and fMRI.

 For a list of Dr. Palombo’s publications, please visit her lab website.